 ALPENA, Mich., April 15, 2014 /PRNewswire/ -- First Federal of Northern Michigan Bancorp, Inc. (NASDAQ Capital: FFNM) today announced that its Board of Directors declared a quarterly cash dividend of $0.02 per common share.
 The dividend will be paid on or about May 15, 2014, to stockholders of record as of the close of business on April 30, 2014.

-"We are pleased to announce the declaration of a cash dividend to our shareholders for the second quarter in a row," said Michael W. Mahler, President and Chief Executive Officer of the Company.
+"We are pleased to announce the declaration of a cash dividend to our shareholders for the third consecutive quarter," said Michael W. Mahler, President and Chief Executive Officer of the Company.
 "We believe that the dividend reflects our continued commitment to enhancing shareholder value."

 About First Federal of Northern Michigan Bancorp, Inc.

 First Federal of Northern Michigan Bancorp, Inc. is the holding company for First Federal of Northern Michigan (the "Bank").
 The Bank is a full-service, community-oriented savings bank that provides financial services to individuals, families and businesses from eight full-service facilities located in Alpena, Cheboygan, Emmet, Iosco, Otsego, Montmorency and Oscoda Counties, Michigan.
 To learn more about the Bank, visit www.first-federal.com or call (800) 498-0013.